Category

 Topics: Work & Productivity · Ergonomic mice · stands · keyboards · work-productivity · stroke recovery · post-stroke · caregiver

-Anti Vibration Work Gloves for hand therapy, recovery, accessibility, or daily task support.
+Adaptive grip tape to improve handling of tools for hand therapy, stroke recovery, accessibility, or daily task support.

 Ergonomic Keyboard for hand therapy, recovery, accessibility, or daily task support.